aubravo/earthgazer-old/README.md

 ### Prerequisites

-> IMPORTANT: The data handling side of the project **REQUIRES AT LEAST PYTHON 3.11 TO RUN.** due to collections.abc changes required for the implemented protocols.

 To get started, you will need a **Google Console account** setup and meet the following requirements:
 - a [GCP bucket](https://cloud.google.com/storage/docs/creating-buckets) setup for the project.
-- [_gsutil_](https://cloud.google.com/storage/docs/gsutil_install) and [_gcloud_](https://cloud.google.com/sdk/docs/install) installed on your machine
 - a [service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) with at least the following roles:
   - bigquery.user
   - storage.objectAdmin (for security, only allow the service account access to the project bucket)
-- **OPTIONAL:** a [GKE cluster](https://cloud.google.com/kubernetes-engine/docs/deploy-app-cluster) if you are interested on running your application on Kubernetes.
-- **OPTIONAL:** a Database setup for a production database setup.

 ### Installation